 These savoury cheese filled crackers are perfect for entertaining.
-The cracker is mild in flavour and lightly crisp in texture, without being crumbly.
+The cracker is mild in flavour and has a lightly crisp and flaky texture, without being crumbly.
 The cheese is soft and full of flavour, with a slight chilli bite.
 And although there is a little preparation needed to make the cheese, the rest is straightforward and easy.

 I’m just starting to use and experiment more with nutritional yeast seasoning.
 It’s very nutritious and has a “cheese like” flavour, which has worked well in this recipe.
 I’ve also used a few tablespoons of this seasoning before, when creating a Bechamel Sauce for Lasagna.
 It creates a yummy cheese flavour, which was just what I was looking to re-create in a dairy free alternative.

 Recipe Update: I decided to rework this old recipe to improve on the texture.
 I have learnt some valuable lessons about flour combinations over the years.
 This has mainly been through my many failures, but I’ve also had plenty of triumphs along the way too.
 Compared to how I used to do things nearly 3½ years ago, I now blend my flour combinations and ratios differently.
 So in this recipe update, I have completely changed the flours I originally used and have also lessened the xanthan gum.
-The result has improved both the flavour of the cracker, together with the texture, which is now much firmer and dryer.
-Also, once you have finished filling your crackers with your ‘cheese’, I have found that it is very important to allow them to stand for about an hour or so.
-This then allows the filling to firm up, as well as giving the oils in the cheese and butter a chance to pass through the cracker, so that the finished product isn’t so dry in texture.
+The result has improved both the flavour of the cracker, together with the texture, which is now lighter and crisper.

 For accurate cup measurements, I sift the potato starch before measuring, so that there are no lumps/clumps.
 All cup measurements are firmly packed.

 Makes approximately 24 cheese filled crackers